hkuspace-pu/project-submission-group-10/ProjectDocs/ProjectPlan.md

   - Face-to-face client meetings may be hindered due to the current Covid-19 pandemic and the restrictions that are still present in Hong Kong.
 While some of the restrictions have been lifted, they have yet to be totally removed.

 ### SOLUTION
   - Channels of communication such as Slack, Zoom will be utilized if incase such face-to-face meetings cannot take place, although meeting clients face to face is a preferred choice to obtain valuable feedback.

- TECHNICAL ISSUES

-- what are the risks?
-- IP attack
-- data tamper
-- data transfer tapping
-- sql injection
-- data interception
-- service go down
-- what are the solutions?
+### SECURITY ATTACK

+  - There may have IP attack, data tamper or sql injection hacking by the hacker that harm the application.

+### SOLUTION

-- network VPC for the service group
+  - We can set up the network VPC for the service group, using firewall and WAF, using HTTPS instead of HTTP.
+Adding verification for the API requests.
-- k8s monitoring service
-- ACL for the data access service
-- WFA
-- cloudfare
-- web server fire wall
-- security group for the APIs service
-- data encryption
-- https, wss, TLS
-- token for the APIs calling

 ## COMMUNICATION PLAN -
 Teammates